 Customer satisfaction scores are determined using Net Promoter Score (NPS), an indicator of customer satisfaction.
 Only software vendors with 100 or more people surveyed are shown above.
 PioneerRx has the highest NPS, followed by Micro Merchant Systems and Rx30.
 Software vendors with negative NPS are QS/1, Computer-Rx, and Pharmaserv.

 Ease of use, customer support, and features are the top 3 reasons cited for customer satisfaction.
-Below are the percentages of survey respondents who cited one of these as the main reason for their satisfaction with their pharmacy software.

 Visit our blog to learn more about the main reasons why users either like or dislike their software.